Rapha149/MessageHider/tutorials/ENGLISH.md

 #### Only self commands

 If this preset is enabled, you only receive feedback messages from your own commands.
-Unfortunately, this only works in 1.16+, because the method for this does not yet exist in Spigot.
+(1.16+)

-**For plugin programmers**
+#### Console commands

-I do this via the `PacketPlayOutChat` packet.
-Only starting from the 1.16 there is the field `c` of the type `UUID`.
-If someone knows how to do this even in deeper versions, feel free to contact me!
+If this default is enabled, operators will no longer receive messages from commands sent from the console.
+(1.16+)

 ### Custom filters